-An object A is retained by an object B if object A can be reached by recursively following pointers starting from object B but not meeting any other retainers on the way.
-Each object has one or more retainers, collectively called its retainer set.
+An object B retains object A if (i) B is a retainer object and (ii) object A can be reached by recursively following pointers starting from object B, but not meeting any other retainer objects on the way.
+Each live object is retained by one or more retainer objects, collectively called its retainer set, or its retainer set, or its retainer set, or its retainers.